1. Identify some letters of the alphabet.

 4. Learn sounds corresponding to vowels and consonants.

 A foundation in phonics begins when you’re tracking words with your finger as you read aloud to your child.
-For brushing up on phonics, the 10 books in Bob’s Book Set #1: Beginning Readers is a great tool for use before school starts or as a supplement to classroom learning.
+For brushing up on phonics, these fun phonics book packs are great tools for use before school starts or as a supplement to classroom learning.

 5. Recognize some common sight words, like “said” and “do.”

 Sight words are high-frequency words — among the most common in the English language — that do not follow the general rules of spelling and syllables, making them difficult for students to decode.
 Enter the 100 Write-and-Learn Sight Word Practice Pages workbook, which can help kids get a head start on memorizing these words for improved reading fluency.